Our process

 If there are any issues, the Apprenticeship Office will contact you for more information.

-Meanwhile, Apprenticeship Support Australia will undertake a formal eligibility assessment for your federal incentives’ entitlements.
-We will send out a letter via email that outlines the federal incentives that you are eligible for, the amounts and when they become due to be claimed and expire.
+Meanwhile, ASA will undertake a formal eligibility assessment for your federal incentive entitlements.
+We will send out a letter via email that outlines the federal incentives that you are eligible for, the amounts and when they are due to be claimed and expire.

-Lastly, we’ll give you access to our Employer portal, Apprenticeships Direct.
-This will give you access to neat information on all your where all your contracts and claims are up to and provide you with data insights on your training investments.
+Lastly, we will give you access to our employer portal, Apprenticeships Direct.
+This will give you access to information on where all your contracts and claims are up to and provide you with data insights on your training investments.